About keyword matching options

 As you'll learn in next sections, symbols have special meanings in AdWords, so you should generally avoid using them.
 Also, keywords can't contain any non-standard characters like: ! @ % , *

-Close keyword variations
+More on close keyword variations

-So that you don't miss out on potential customers, we'll show your ads for close variations of your phrase and exact match keywords to maximize the potential for your ads to show on relevant searches.
+So that you don't miss out on potential customers, we'll show your ads for close variations of your phrase match and exact match keywords to maximize the potential for your ads to show on relevant searches.
 Close variations include misspellings, singular forms, plural forms, acronyms, stemmings (such as floor and flooring), abbreviations, and accents.
 So there's no need to separately add close variations as keywords.

 For example, if your phrase match keyword is "kid's scooter," you'd still want to show your ad when someone searches for "kids scooter" or "kid scooters."